 But once you start selling a lot, it really pays off.
-100 sales would cost you $399.99—meaning that you have a profit $59 higher than if you’d used the Individual plan.
+100 sales would cost you $444.99—meaning you'd have a profit $59 higher than if you’d used the Individual plan.

 It’s a good idea to start with the Individual plan if you aren’t selling for a major company.
 See if you can hit 41 sales a month first.
-Once you pass that number, you’ll know that the Professional plan will be more profitable and you can make the switch over.
+Once you pass that number, you’ll know the Professional plan will be more profitable and you can make the switch over.

-Finally, some products can only be sold by Professional sellers.
-If you want to sell food or collectibles, you have no choice but to sign up for a Professional account.
+However, note that some products can only be sold by Professional sellers.
+If you want to sell food or collectible coins, for example, you have no choice but to sign up for a Professional account.

 Will you handle your own shipping, or use Fulfillment by Amazon (FBA)?

 If you decide to ship products on your own, you will have many more logistical difficulties.
-You have to figure out storage, and you need to process all of your orders on your own.
+You have to figure out storage, and you need to process all your orders on your own.

 On the other hand, you get much more control over your costs.
 FBA would charge you for storage every 30 days.
 They would also charge you for the handling on their end, and you need to pay to ship the item to their warehouse.

 Managing your own shipping and handling is frequently cheaper.
-That means you can charge less for your product or take more money home on every sale.
+You can therefore charge less for your product or take more money home on every sale.

 Read more about shipping and handling costs to make a more informed decision.

-Using Fulfillment by Amazon means that your fees continue to stack up.
-You have to deal with storage fees, weight handling fees, “pick & pack” fees and possibly more, on top of the costs of shipping the product to Amazon rather than directly to the customer.
+Using Fulfillment by Amazon means your fees continue to stack up.
+You have to deal with storage fees, fulfillment fees and possibly more, on top of the costs of shipping the product to Amazon rather than directly to the customer.